osrf/gazebo_tutorials/components/tutorial.md

 Gazebo uses a number of [environment variables](http://gazebosim.org/user_guide/started__components__env.html) to locate files, and setup communications between the server and clients.

-Starting with Gazebo 1.9.0, default values that work for most cases are compiled in, so that if you don't need to set any variables.
+Starting with Gazebo 1.9.0, default values that work for most cases are compiled in.
+This means you don't need to set any variables.
 These defaults are also included in a shell script:

 ~~~
 source <install_path>/share/gazebo/setup.sh